BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 color: rgb(251,87,66)
 ---

-A core experience of a Bedrock app for the end user is browsing the catalogue.
+One of the core experiences of a Bedrock app for the end user is browsing the catalogue.
 Scrolling vertically through blocks of content, and scrolling horizontally through lists of items.
-TVs do not offer high performance and provide poor user experience during heavy resource actions.
-Namely, we noticed that scrolling horizontally in a list was laggy and unpleasant.
-This article focuses on performance optimization to enhance the horizontal scroll experience.
+However, TVs do not offer high performance and provide poor user experience during heavy resource actions.
+We especially noticed that scrolling horizontally in a list was laggy and unpleasant.
+This article focuses on performance optimization to enhance the horizontal scroll experience on Smart TVs.

 # [Context](#context)
 On TV, we scroll horizontally by focusing each item sequentially when the user presses the left or right arrow button on their remote.